DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-06-15-aws-misconfigurations.md

   <img src="/images/cloud/git_log.png">
 </p>

-* View the commit history.
+* The repository contains the backend code of the _Lambda function_ exposed through the API gateway.
+Check the commit history to note a leaked access key.

 ```bash
 git show <commit-id>